houtanf/Unsupervised-KNN-JS/README.md

 ## Future Features

-  * Plans to implement use of custom distance functions passed in by the user.
+  * Plans to implement use of custom distance functions passed in by the user
   * More native distance functions
   * Parallel computations across multiple targets

+  Ideas and suggestions are welcome!

 ## Install